What Is a Commercial Loan?

 SBA commercial loans

-Even though SBA stands for Small Business Administration, SBA commercial loans go up to $5 million and can be used by medium-sized businesses.
-The SBA offers commercial term loans, real estate loans, and lines of credit.
-The SBA doesn’t lend money itself; it partially guarantees repayment of a business loan, which you’d get from a bank or other commercial lender.
+The SBA doesn’t lend money itself.
+It partially guarantees repayment of a business loan, which you’d get from a bank or other commercial lender.
 To cover the cost of this guarantee, companies pay fees to the government.
 SBA guarantees help fund businesses that might be rejected for a regular commercial loan.

 How to Qualify for a Commercial Loan

 Businesses looking for commercial loans can get them from traditional lenders like banks and credit unions, online lenders specializing in commercial loans, or the SBA program.
-Traditional lenders have the most stringent underwriting, while SBA programs can be more flexible.
+Commercial loan providers consider most of the same factors that personal and residential lenders do:

-Income – your business revenue over the past several years
+Income: Your business revenue over the past several years

-Loan use – your business plan and how your company will use the loan proceeds
+Loan use: Your business plan and how your company will use the loan proceeds

 Commercial Loan Pros and Cons